 Program Title and Program years during which program will be implemented Residential Home Performance Program June 2013 - May 2016 Objective(s) To provide energy efficiency education and awareness for customers to conserve energy in their homes.
 This is a consolidation of the existing Home Performance Program and Behavioral Modification & Education Program with the addition of new measures as indicated in the overview of Section 3.2, Table 8.
-In addition, this program and is now broken into the following sub-programs: ➤ Audits ➤ Kits New Homes Behavioral Relevant metrics are provided in Appendices B and C. Target market The target market for this program is residential customers and builders of new residential home construction.
+In addition, this program and is now broken into the following sub-programs: Audits Kits New Homes Behavioral Relevant metrics are provided in Appendices B and C. Target market The target market for this program is residential customers and builders of new residential home construction.
 Program description Audits the customer paying a discounted fee.
 After completing a home energy audit, customers are provided with a list of energy savings projects and measures applicable to their home and the associated energy savings impacts.
 Customers who implement eligible energy savings measures are entitled to rebates from the Company.
-This measure targets comprehensive measures to provide whole building energy savings opportunities for comprehensive audit is subsidized by the Company, with the customer paying a discounted fee.
+This measure targets comprehensive measures to provide testing through the use of blower door technology or other diagnostic tools for improving the integrity of the building shell.
+It also examines appliance efficiency, lighting and HVAC systems.
+The cost of the comprehensive audit is subsidized by the Company, with the customer paying a discounted fee.
 After completing a home energy audit, customers are provided with a list of energy savings projects and measures applicable to their home and the associated energy savings impacts.
 Customers who implement eligible energy savings measures are entitled to rebates from the Company.
-This measure targets comprehensive measures to provide whole building energy savings opportunities for customers. comprehensive audit is subsidized by the Company, with the customer paying a discounted fee.
-After completing a home energy audit, customers are provided with a list of energy savings projects and measures applicable to their home and the associated energy savings impacts.
-Customers who implement eligible energy savings measures are entitled to rebates from the Company.
-This measure targets comprehensive measures to provide whole building energy savings opportunities for program that provides the Company with the necessary tools and equipment needed to properly supply customers with the information and education required to lower their energy costs through energy efficiency program participation and other actions.
+This program that provides the Company with the necessary tools and equipment needed to properly supply customers with the information and education required to lower their energy costs through energy efficiency program participation and other actions.
 Customers without access to the internet can complete this tool with a customer service representative over the phone.
 This tool provides an approach that increases the efficiency and effectiveness of the Company's customer service by helping the residential customers better understand and manage their bills.
 The tool converts the customers' input of their energy usage characteristics into information customers can understand and act upon, including such things as the cost of heating and cooling their homes, the reasons their bills may have changed.
 Customers are sent an energy efficiency kit after the successful completion of an audit.